-The Greek islands are broken into groups by location.
-Popular island clusters that many tour companies keep their sails to include the Saronic islands, the Cyclades and Crete and the Cretan islands.
+The Greek Islands are broken into groups by location.
+Popular island clusters that many tour companies set their sails towards include the Saronic islands, the Cyclades and Crete and the Cretan islands.
 If you’re considering organising your own itinerary, focusing on one of these clusters is the best way to see multiple islands without wasting sailing time.

-The Cyclades is a large cluster of islands southeast of the mainland.
-It includes some of the most popular islands such as Mykonos, Santorini, Ios, Paros, Kythnos, Syros, Amorgos, Naxos, Deros, Poliegos, Folegandros, Antiparos, Sifnos and Tinos.
+The Cyclades is the name for a large cluster of islands southeast of the mainland.
+This includes some of the most popular islands such as Mykonos, Santorini, Ios, Paros, Kythnos, Syros, Amorgos, Naxos, Deros, Poliegos, Folegandros, Antiparos, Sifnos and Tinos.

-Arguably the most popular destinations in the Aegean Sea, if you want these Cyclades highlights you can cover Santorini and Mykonos with these quick trips.
+Arguably the most popular destinations in the Aegean Sea, if you want these Cyclades highlights you can cover Santorini and Mykonos with the following quick trips:

 The Saronic Islands include Aegina, Poros and Hydra.
 They’re the closest islands to Athens which makes them ideal for visitors on strict time limits.
 We’ve included a longer trip below for anyone who has a little more time to spare.